lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session03_see.md

 - Select a set of clinics in **ClinicSelection tab** similar to what you did for the data UI.
 - If you want to produce a team data table for the **SP module**, click on the **SPReferrals tab**.
 Use this tab to select clinics that your team refers to/receives referrals from for the Measurement Based Stepped Care and Suicide Prevention module.
 The data pull will track patients stepped up/down between your team and the one(s) you select.
 For example, if you are a GMH team, you would select "SMH" in the dropdown for "The clinics selected below that my team refers to are" and add the SMH clinics your team refers to in Column A. Once you have selected referral clinics in the **SPReferrals tab**, return to the "ClinicSelection" tab.

-	- Click on the module drop-down to select the module you want.
+- Click on the module drop-down to select the module you want and select "Create Team Data Table."

 #### New for _MTL_ 2.0
-- "Create Team Data Table for Sim UI" is now called "Create Team Data."
+- "Create Team Data Table for Sim UI" is now called "Create Team Data Table."

 - In the future, if you would like to use the same clinic selections for pulling new parameters, you can select the "Get previous clinic list from Create Team Data Table file" arrow in Column B (Cell B4).